wp-plugins/posts-to-adn/readme.txt

 3. Configure your account from the new Posts to ADN Settings submenu

 == Changelog ==

+= 1.0.3 =
+* Removed the follow location parameter that messed things up with safe_mode.

 = 1.0.2 =
 * Prevents to send the post twice to ADN when it's published through XML-RPC.